Shrewsbury School: School song

 The school has its own song, "Carmen Salopiense", written in 1916 by Cyril Alington who was Headmaster at the time.

-Terminology

-In common with other such institutions, certain idiosyncratic jargon/slang has developed at the school.

-This includes: Topschools (homework), Tardy (late), Shweff (to flirt), Dix (call over),

 Masque

 To celebrate the 400-year anniversary of the school's foundation, in 1952, a masque was written which set out the history, great figures, and values of the school.

 Music was by John Ranald Stainer, OBE, FRCM, FRCO, Hon RAM, and the script was written by Paul Dehn OS (best known for the screenplays for Goldfinger, The Spy Who Came in from the Cold, the Planet of the Apes sequels and Murder on the Orient Express).

 Grants and prizes

-The school awards a number of prizes, some of which have been running for many years, among these are:
+The school awards a number of prizes, some of which have been running for many years; among these are: